 A few years ago, I thought tight hips were limiting me from certain movements, so I chose Vinyasa yoga to increase my flexibility.
 What I didn’t realize then was that most yoga classes require external rotation of the hip, such as Warrior 2, Triangle, Extended Side Angle, Pigeon, etc. The yoga practice I chose was overworking the muscles that externally rotated my hip and weakened my already underactive inner thigh muscles and hip adductors.
 This consistent overuse of external rotation was creating an imbalance in my body and I had no idea.
 I was overstretching my muscles, degenerating tissues, and causing instability in my body.
-Overtime, when my hip flexibility started to increase, so did my pain.
+Over time, when my hip flexibility started to increase, so did my yoga hip pain.

 It was a dull pain on the right side of my hip that worked its way down the upper front portion of my leg.
 The sensation originated near the gluteus medius and traveled towards the Tensor fasciae latae, iliotibial band, sartorious and part of the rectus femoris.
 For a while I ignored it, still being aware of the sensation every time I performed a physical activity.